LightningAlex/TPC/Documentation/CombatStats.md

 ### Knockback calculations
 > IMPORTANT: This entire system will likely be changed, to enable knockback animations as well as ragdoll, depending on the amount of accumulated knockback!

 Every attack has a force behind it.
 In the case of spells, a custom force should be used, when calling the `TakeHit` function.
 In the case of weapons, that force is determined by a variable called `WeaponBaseForce`.
-The weapon base force can further be modified in attack animations, by adding an animation curve called "ForceMultiplier".
+The weapon base force can further be modified in attack animations, by adding an animation curve.
+The name of the curve should match the name set in the project's developer settings (`TPCombatSettings -> WeaponForceCurveName`).
 If this curve doesn't exist, then only `WeaponBaseForce` will be used.

-> NOTE: In the future, we'd like to control the curve name by a variable set in developer settings!

 Every time a character is hit with a force greater than zero, the force accumulates into a float variable called `AccumulatedKnockback`.
 This variable is also reduced in the Tick function, by an amount specified with the variable `KnockbackForceReductionRate`.
 If the accumulated knockback gets bigger than the full poise value * `Knockbacktreshold` (editable), the function `StartRagdoll` is called on the character.
 Depending on the force and the poise, the duration of the knockback is calculated (it will never go above `KnockbackMaxDuration`).
 If the character is launched in the air, the duration doesn't start ticking until the character lands.